 Lodges and tented camps

-Namibia’s lodge scene has grown substantially over the last fifteen years, particularly at the luxury end of the market, where you can pay over N$10,000 per person per night for an all-inclusive package.
+Namibia’s lodge scene has grown substantially over the last fifteen years, particularly at the luxury end of the market, where you can pay over N$10,000 per person sharing per night for an all-inclusive package.
 Although lodges inside the national parks are almost exclusively run by the parastatal Namibia Wildlife Resorts, there are many on private concessions that border the parks, catering to a range of budgets.
+In addition to them is a handful of remote, luxury wilderness camps – often reached by a charter flight – whose isolation and spectacular desert scenery are generally the main attraction.
 Several tour operators manage a portfolio of lodgings within Namibia.
-The Gondwana Collection (w gondwana-collection.com), for example, owns fifteen diverse and distinctive properties right across the country, characterized by efficient, friendly service; a strong emphasis on sustainability; excellent buffet food; and good-quality but affordable accommodation, including upmarket campgrounds.
-Wilderness Safaris (w wilderness-safaris.com), which has ecotourism operations in several other African countries, and is based in South Africa, owns a dozen exclusive camps (from 6–23 units) in Namibia, predominantly in the northwest, including the pioneering Damaraland Camp, which is jointly owned, and largely managed, by the local community conservancy.
+The Gondwana Collection, for example, owns twenty diverse and distinctive properties and campgrounds right across the country, characterized by efficient, friendly service; a strong emphasis on sustainability; excellent buffet food; and good-quality but affordable accommodation, including upmarket campgrounds.
+South Africa-based Wilderness Safaris, which has ecotourism operations in several African countries, owns a dozen exclusive camps (from 6 to 23 units) in Namibia, predominantly in the northwest, including the pioneering Damaraland Camp, which is jointly owned, and largely managed, by the local community conservancy.

-Guest farms are generally run by Namibians of German or white South African heritage; they are large working farms that look to supplement their income to a greater or lesser extent through tourism.
-They often combine the family-style hospitality of a guesthouse, which often includes communal dining with the hosts, with the advantages of being surrounded by nature.
-Some guest farms include reserves stocked with large mammals, offering good opportunities for wildlife viewing; they may also be involved in conservation work; others (though none listed in this guide) are hunting farms.
-Other activities provided by guest farms include self-guided hikes, farm tours, 4WD trails, stargazing, sundowner excursions and horse riding.
+Guestfarms are generally run by Namibians of German or white South African heritage; they are large working farms that look to supplement their income to a greater or lesser extent through tourism.
+They often combine the family-style hospitality of a guesthouse, which includes communal dining with the hosts, with the advantage of being surrounded by nature.
+A number of guestfarms offer hiking trails round their property, and some include reserves stocked with large mammals, offering good opportunities for wildlife viewing; they may also be involved in conservation work; others (though none listed in this Guide) are hunting farms.
+Other activities provided by guestfarms include farm tours, 4WD trails, stargazing, sundowner excursions and horse riding.

 Hostels and budget accommodation

-The country’s few backpacker hostels are concentrated in Windhoek and in the coastal resorts of Swakopmund and Lüderitz, charging from around N$100–150 for a bed in a dorm, and N$300-400 for a double or twin with shared bathroom.
+The country’s few backpacker hostels are concentrated in Windhoek and in the coastal resorts of Swakopmund and Lüderitz, with a couple also in Tsumeb, charging around N$170–200 for a bed in a dorm, and N$500–650 for a double or twin with shared or private bathroom.
 Camping is another option for budget travellers, especially at the cheaper community-run campgrounds.
 Restcamps, which by law have to offer at least four types of accommodation, also tend to be good value, usually providing inexpensive self-catering units and camping pitches among other no-frills options.

 Camping is by far the best way to experience Namibia’s wilderness scenery, the sounds of the bush and the country’s magical sunsets.
 What’s more, it doesn’t have to be the unforgiving endurance activity of guide or scout camps.
 On the contrary, camping can be pretty luxurious in Namibia, and at very little cost.
-Bank on paying N$100–150 per person per night, though some campgrounds also charge for the vehicle and/or have a site charge.
-Increasingly, campgrounds are offering private ablution blocks, particularly in the case of lodges that also cater for campers.
-Hot-water showers are the norm, though in a few cases, the water may be heated by a “donkey” (wood-fired water heater), and you may need to buy the wood and build the fire yourself.
-Electricity is usually available, as are power points to charge electrical equipment, as well as private braai stands or pits, space for food preparation and sinks for washing up.
+Bank on paying N$110–250 per person per night, though some campgrounds also charge for the vehicle and/or have an additional site charge.
+Increasingly, campgrounds are offering private ablution blocks and even private food preparation areas and sinks, particularly in the case of lodges that also cater for campers.
+Hot-water showers are the norm, though in some cases, the water may be heated by a donkey (wood-fired water heater), and you may need to buy the wood and build the fire yourself.
+Electricity is usually available, except in community or wilderness campsites, as are power points to charge electrical equipment.
+You’ll almost certainly have a private braai stand or pit, but not necessarily a grill, which you can rent.
 Larger places, such as the NWR camps, will have communal ablution blocks and a camp shop that sells basic provisions, including “braai packs”, which usually comprise a couple of steaks, pork chops or kebabs and a piece of boerwors with which to kick-start your BBQ.
+These are also often available on guestfarms, where the meat comes straight from their own livestock.

-Several places also rent out tents that are already equipped with beds (or mattresses) and bedding for little more than a campground fee.
+Several places also rent out tents that are already set up and equipped with beds (or mattresses), bedding and electricity for little more than a campground fee.

 Community-based tourism (CBT) in Namibia, especially through the country’s progressive conservancy system, has rightly been championed across the world.
-Though it’s not without its share of challenges, it offers the traveller a way of engaging with rural populations while helping to support communities, without threatening their lifestyles, which more conventional tourism does not.
-That said, it takes various forms: most notably there are a number of excellent community-run campgrounds across the country, usually comprising only a handful of sites, which sometimes lack electricity.
-The outstanding success story in CBT is the international award-winning Conservancy Safaris Namibia (w kcs-namibia.com.na), which is completely owned by Himba and Herero communities.
+Though it’s not without its share of challenges, it offers the traveller a way of engaging with rural populations while helping to support communities without threatening their lifestyles, which more conventional tourism does not.
+That said, it takes various forms: most notably there are a number of excellent community-run campgrounds across the country, usually comprising only a handful of pitches, which sometimes lack electricity.
+The outstanding success story in CBT is the international award-winning Conservancy Safaris Namibia, which is almost completely owned by Himba and Herero communities.
 In existence in the Kunene Region for a number of years, it is starting to expand its operations into the Zambezi Region.
-Increasingly, conservancies are entering into joint ventures with more experienced lodge operators; there are now thirty such ventures.
+Increasingly, conservancies are entering into joint ventures with more experienced lodge operators; there are now over thirty such ventures.

 Another way some communities are benefiting from tourism, which is not without its critics, is through the “living museum” experience.